shaileshparsana/test/Inchoo_PHP7-master/README.md

     <session_save><![CDATA[memcached]]></session_save>
     <session_save_path><![CDATA[localhost:11211]]></session_save_path>

 memcached instead of memcache, tcp:// removed for memcached.
-I never used memcached in production, but it works for me on my dev machine, login works.
+I never used memcached in production, but it works for me on my dev machine, login works. test